 - Having a Guardian doesn’t mean that you can’t vote.
 Voters with a Guardian may vote without the consent or assistance of their Guardian if they want.

 - No one is entitled to tell you who to vote for.

 - If you are voting in person and need help casting your vote, you can ask anyone to help you.
 You can bring someone with you or even ask a poll worker to help you.

 - If you vote in person and don’t want someone to help you, you can ask to use an accessible machine.
 Every poll site should have a machine available that makes voting more accessible for people with visual, literacy, and dexterity related needs.

-Visit DRNC’s voting site to learn more about voting with a disability and your voting rights, including information about what to do if you have a problem at the polls.
+Learn more about what to do if you have a problem at the polls.